-The technology available in each room is described on the Libraries web site and in the policy statement for each room.
+The technology available in each room is described on the Libraries web site.
 This technology is available on a self-serve basis; each room contains a printed guide for operating the equipment and instructions for actions to take in the event of an equipment problem.
 The event coordinator must designate an individual who is familiar with the presentation equipment available to assist if the presenter cannot operate the equipment by themselves.

 Safety and security

 The event’s coordinator is responsible for ensuring that attendance at the function does not exceed the legal capacity established for the meeting room, which is published on the Libraries web site.
 The group or individual sponsoring the function must inform participants of the location of emergency exits and restrooms (see floor maps).
 In the case of an evacuation all event participants must exit the building via the nearest emergency exit.
 The group or individual coordinating the event is responsible for ensuring that the room is not left unlocked and unattended at any time during the event and that the room is securely locked at the end of the event.
 Meetings/functions must be conducted so as not to disturb Libraries operations.
 The Libraries reserves the right to terminate any function that causes an undue disturbance or endangers the health and safety of participants, Libraries patrons, and/or Library staff.